HMO Licensing Rules: A Landlord’s Guide

 Table of Contents

-It was thought the current restrictions meant that the problems which the scheme was intended to deal with were not being fully addressed.
-The scheme was initially introduced to tackle overcrowding, poor poverty management and the housing of illegal immigrants.
-The restrictions have resulted in these problems moving to smaller HMOS as rogue landlords avoid the attention of the local authority enforcement by letting out smaller HMOs or single storey HMOs.
+Before that change, licensing applied only to HMOs of three or more storeys.
+The restrictions meant the problems the scheme was intended to address were not being reached.
+The scheme was introduced to tackle overcrowding, poor property management and the housing of illegal immigrants, and the storey threshold allowed rogue landlords to avoid local authority enforcement by letting smaller or single storey HMOs.

 Mandatory HMO licence conditions

-- Where a room is to be used as sleeping accommodation by two persons, it must have a usable floor area of more than 10.22m²
+- Where a room is used as sleeping accommodation by two persons aged over 10, it must have a usable floor area of at least 10.22m²

-- In all cases, when calculating the usable floor area where the ceiling height is less than 1.5m must be disregarded
+- When calculating usable floor area, any part of a room where the ceiling height is less than 1.5m is disregarded

-- Require licences to specify which rooms may be used for sleeping accommodation and the number of persons who may occupy each of those rooms and
+- The licence must specify which rooms may be used as sleeping accommodation and the number of persons who may occupy each of them

-To find out more about HMO requirements and for any other property issue speak to our expert property litigation lawyer, Shilpa Mathuradas.
-You can contact us on 020 7485 8811 or fill in our online enquiry form.
+To find out more about HMO requirements, or about any other property issue, speak to our landlord and tenant solicitors.
+You can contact us on 020 7485 8811 or fill in our online enquiry form below.

 Share this article